ramonavacarasu/ramonaVacarasu/README.md

 - ⚡ Fun fact: ...
 -->

 🔭 I am a junior Java developer with a strong passion for programming and solving logical and matematical problems.

 🌱 Since I started coding I learned how important is to be perseverant, curious and up to date and try to become better every day at any skill.

 🌟 I’m currently learning Java & Angular (TypeScript, HTML, CSS).

+Favourite quote:
+<blockquote> Nothing in this world can survive and remain useful without an update.
+<blockquote> —Charles M. Tadros